 - Whites.
 A little shift to the right will give us some brilliance and overall more positive look.

 - Blacks.
-Usually, for landscape, I would shift it to the left and increase contrast, but for cinematic, we don’t need a lot of contrast, so with this change, I’m removing the black in the shadows making it gray.
+Usually, for landscape, I would shift it to the left and increase contrast, but for cinematic, we don’t need a lot of contrast, so with this change, I’m removing the black in the shadows making it grey.

 - Clarity.
 I have a lot of rocks in this photo, and high clarity would produce too many distracting details.